zsparal/api-documentation/source/orders/overview.rst

 #.
 A customer on your webshop decides to checkout.

 #.
-For every order in your webshop, you create an order using the
+For every order in your webshop, you create an order using the :doc:`/reference/v2/orders-api/create-order`.
-   :doc:`Create Order API </reference/v2/orders-api/create-order>`.

 #.
 The :ref:`Create Order API response <create-order-response>` contains the ``_links.checkout`` property.
 This is a link
    where you should redirect your customer to for checking out.